 “Then place your palm on the credit pad and we’ll get this show on the road.”

 Chippers was only able to swing a two-hour pass for me on the Gate network, and the minutes are slipping away.
 Luci wasn’t available for this leg of the trip, mumbling something about hating Gate travel.
 I’d found another charter to fly me out here, some old couple named Timothy and Gladys.
 They weren’t impressed with my destination.
 They’d made it clear to me that they weren’t going to test the two-hour boundary, and if I took too long “would leave behind my sinning self to rot.”
 Which would be perfect if I were rich.
 I’m not.
 Hell is being broke and marooned in a Pleasure Palace.
-“Fine!”
+“Fine.”
 I pay the 300 credits, jump on the gravity pad, and in three minutes I’m standing in a small room with a robot with huge tits.

 Kissy is lying naked on the bed.
 She looks real except for breasts big enough to tear the chest off a normal human woman.
 Some guys love this shit, but I don’t.
 To me, banging a robot is like having sex with a toaster.
 I like real skin, real sweat, real grunts and real boobs.